Is It Really Coffee? Inside the Coffee Vending Machine

 Coffee Vending Machine

-Here are the ingredients of one of commercial the mixes:
+Here are the ingredients of one of the commercial mixes:

 Ingredients: Sugar, Nondairy Creamer (Corn Syrup Solids, Partially Hydrogenated Soybean Oil, Sodium Caseinate, Dipotassium Phosphate, Mono and Diglycerides, Artificial Color, Silicon Dioxide, Lecithin, Artificial Flavor), Whey Powder, Nonfat Dry Milk, Instant Coffee, Cocoa (Processed with Alkali), Salt, Guar Gum, Natural and Artificial Flavors, Calcium Silicate (to prevent caking)

 Coffee is #5 on the list if you don’t count the ingredient sub-list for nondairy creamer.
-Most of the spurious ingredients are found in the non-dairy creamer.
+Most of the spurious ingredients are found in non-dairy creamer.
 Have you ever wondered what guar gum is for?
 I have.

-- Corn Syrup Solids: Dried corn syrup, used in imitation dairy as a whitener.
+• Corn Syrup Solids: Dried corn syrup, used in imitation dairy as a whitener.

-- Partially Hydrogenated Soybean Oil: Hydrogenated=trans-fats, need I say more?
+• Partially Hydrogenated Soybean Oil: Hydrogenated=trans-fats, need I say more?

-- Sodium Caseinate: Emulsifier and stabilizer derived from milk proteins.
+• Sodium Caseinate: Emulsifier and stabilizer derived from milk proteins.
 So much for non-dairy.

-- Dipotassium Phosphate: Flavor enhancer.
+• Dipotassium Phosphate: Flavor enhancer.
 Also an ingredient in certain pesticides, but then again many pesticides contain water.

-- Mono and Diglycerides: Emulsifiers.
+• Mono and Diglycerides: Emulsifiers.
 Help with that creamy consistency.

-- Silicon Dioxide: Anti-caking agent also known as sand.
+• Silicon Dioxide: Anti-caking agent, also known as sand.
 That’s right, sand.

-- Lecithin: Emulsifier and preservative naturally found in eggs and found to reduce cholesterol.
+• Lecithin: Emulsifier and preservative naturally found in eggs and found to reduce cholesterol.

-- Calcium Silicate: Anti-caking agent.
+• Calcium Silicate: Anti-caking agent.
 More fancy sand.

 Inside Coffee Vending Machine

 If you regularly eat Twinkies or other such “foods”, you are already accustomed to these ingredients because their ingredients are shockingly similar.
 Twinkies have over thirty ingredients.
 Instant cappuccinos have eighteen.
-Fifteen of the ingredients in these instant coffees are in also Twinkies.
+Fifteen of the ingredients in these instant coffees are also in Twinkies.
 Many of them are slight variations but are essentially the same.
 The remaining three not found in Twinkies are coffee, cocoa, and the sand.
 (Who would put an anti-caking agent in a snack cake anyway?)

 Coffee Vending Machine Inside

-With all this being said, some of these beverages are actually tasty.
+With all this being said, some of these beverages are tasty.
 I might even enjoy one of these liquid snack cakes on occasion.
 I Just hope none of my friends see me.
 Is it coffee?
 Judge for yourself.

 The next time you are in your local coffee shop, try saying this to the barista-